 Squares of kaymak are sliced into triangles, cooked again, and sprinkled with sweet syrup and magnificent pistachios for the last touch.

-Halka Tatlisi is best described as churros wrapped in sweet sherbet.
-Traditionally, it’s eaten by hands, so if you’re interested in trying it, be ready to get sticky fingers.
+Halka tatlisi is best described as churros wrapped in sweet sherbet.
+Traditionally, it’s eaten by hand, so if you’re interested in trying it, be ready to get sticky fingers.

 Because they use the same dough and cooking technique, Turkish churros and tulumba appear very similar.

 This recipe makes crunchy, golden churros that are tossed in cold, sweet syrup.
 “Halka tatlisi ” means “brothel dessert,” perhaps because it was once served in brothels, but today it’s one of the great street treats in Turkey.